wpswings/track-orders-for-woocommerce/README.md

 **KEEP YOUR CUSTOMERS INFORMED WITH REAL-TIME ORDER TRACKING AND ENGAGE THEIR MINDS AS THEY WAIT.
 ADD STAGES TO THE SHIPPING JOURNEY BASED ON YOUR FULFILLMENT PROCESS AND RENDER A COMPLETE ORDER TRACKING EXPERIENCE TO THE CUSTOMERS.**

-Track Orders for WooCommerce is the only order-tracking system you’ll ever need.
+[**Track Orders**](https://wpswings.com/product/track-orders-for-woocommerce-pro/?utm_source=ot-github-page&utm_medium=referral&utm_campaign=ot-pro) for WooCommerce Pro is the only order-tracking system you’ll ever need.
 Using this extension, you can enable customers to monitor the delivery process.
 They can track the shipment from order placement to doorstep delivery.
 Track Order for Woocommerce Pro goes beyond WooCommerce tracking.

 It lets you optimize the custom carrier tracking module to make waiting less boring for your customers.
 On top of that, you can tailor the tracking stages to your shipping process.